vy-b/OS_sim/readme.md

 # Interactive Operating System simulation
+## some notes on intentional implementation choices:
+- A currently running process is NOT removed from its priority queue, but rather stay in the first position.
+When it gets quantum-ed, it will move to the back of the queue.

+- A process of priority 0, when quantum-ed, will give CPU to the next process in the same queue, OR a process of lower priorty if there are no other priority 0 processes.
+If it is the only process running, then it continues running when the time quantum runs out.

+- When a process is blocked, it is removed from its queue and moved to the correct blocked queue (send, receive or semaphore)

+- When it is unblocked, the process is placed at the back of its original priority queue.

+- Reply (Y) does not handle multiple senders, but only the most recent one.

+### EXTRA:
+**U**: display procinfo of the currently running process

 ## commands:
 **C**: create a process and the ready queue with the appropriate priority.
 Three ready queues are available: 0, 1, 2.